44407/EastCastle/README.md

 This separation allows East Castle to introduce the ability to select the implementation at runtime.
 In addition, East Castle's interface provides support for index-based sorting (so-called "linear sorting"), which can outperform comparison sorting in many instances.

-See http://www.glennjudd.com/EastCastle/doc/javadoc/ for the javadoc of the API.

 ### Improving Java's Sorting Implementation

 The separation of interface from implementation introduces the ability to provide multiple sorting implementations - each tailored to a specific requirement.
 East Castle provides access to the existing Java system sorts via a serial and a parallel implementation.
 In addition, East Castle provides an index-based sorting implementation that is linear in asymptotic complexity, and outperforms the existing Java system sorts in many instances.